To export a QuickTime movie, you need to adjust few settings in the Write node’s properties.

 - If your Write node is configured to export in QuickTime Movie format and the machine that will perform the render is a Windows or macOS machine, this machine must have Apple QuickTime installed.

-- If your Write node is configured to export in QuickTime Movie format, be aware that Windows and macOS use Apple QuickTime to perform the render, whereas Linux use the OpenQuickTime library, which has a different configuration platform and a more limited set of compression settings.
-Therefore, configuring a Write node's movie render on Windows or macOS to have the render performed by Linux machines, or vice versa, might have unexpected results.
+- If your Write node is configured to export in QuickTime Movie format, be aware that Windows and macOS use Apple QuickTime to perform the render, whereas GNU/Linux use the OpenQuickTime library, which has a different configuration platform and a more limited set of compression settings.
+Therefore, configuring a Write node's movie render on Windows or macOS to have the render performed by GNU/Linux machines, or vice versa, might have unexpected results.